Docriadhchaker/ai-surgical-robotics-antigravity/README.md

     http://127.0.0.1:7860
 ---

-🧠 How It Works (The Loop)
+## 🧠 How It Works (The Loop)

-Input
+### Input

-User uploads an image or selects a tissue.
+- User uploads an image or selects a tissue.

-Lookup
+### Lookup

-System retrieves the corresponding TissueProfile
+- System retrieves the corresponding `TissueProfile`
   (e.g. Liver ≈ 6 kPa, breaking point ≈ 5 N).

-Agent Action
+### Agent Action

-If Auto-Tune is clicked:
+- If **Auto-Tune** is clicked:

-the agent runs several short simulations with different PIDs,
+  - the agent runs several short simulations with different PIDs,

-it minimises a cost function, for example:
+  - it minimises a cost function, for example:
-Cost = Overshoot + SettlingTime + 1000 * DamageFlag.
+    `Cost = Overshoot + SettlingTime + 1000 * DamageFlag`.

-Output
+### Output

-The best PID gains are applied.
+- The best PID gains are applied.

-The main simulation is run and visualised with safety colours.
+- The main simulation is run and visualised with safety colours.

-The XAI log explains what the agent did and why.
+- The XAI log explains what the agent did and why.

+---

-🔮 Roadmap
+## 🔮 Roadmap

- Basic physics simulation (Hooke’s-law style + PID).
+- Basic physics simulation (Hooke’s-law style + PID).

- Web UI with Gradio.
+- Web UI with Gradio.

- Auto-tuning logic (Antigravity-style agent loop).
+- Auto-tuning logic (Antigravity-style agent loop).

- Breathing simulation as sinusoidal disturbance.
+- Breathing simulation as sinusoidal disturbance.

- Explainability log and safety visualisation.
+- Explainability log and safety visualisation.

- Advanced computer vision:
+- Advanced computer vision:

-real tissue segmentation via YOLO / custom CNN,
+  - real tissue segmentation via YOLO / custom CNN,

-or external APIs (e.g. Gemini Flash, etc.).
+  - or external APIs (e.g. Gemini Flash, etc.).

- Haptic feedback:
+- Haptic feedback:

-connect to a simple servo / actuator for physical demonstration.
+  - connect to a simple servo / actuator for physical demonstration.

- Integration with real or virtual robot stacks (dVRK, Gazebo, Isaac Sim).
+- Integration with real or virtual robot stacks (dVRK, Gazebo, Isaac Sim).

+---

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-This software is a research and educational prototype.
+This software is a **research and educational prototype**.

-It is not a medical device.
+- It is not a medical device.

-It is not approved for clinical use.
+- It is not approved for clinical use.

-It must not be used to control real surgical robots on patients.
+- It must not be used to control real surgical robots on patients.

-Its goal is to explore ideas in AI-assisted control for surgical robotics and prosthetics, and to stimulate discussion about safety, explainability and human-in-the-loop design.
+Its goal is to explore ideas in AI-assisted control for surgical robotics and prosthetics,
+and to stimulate discussion about safety, explainability and human-in-the-loop design.

+---

-🤝 Contributing
+## 🤝 Contributing

 Contributions and discussions are welcome:

-Open an issue for bugs, questions or feature requests.
+- Open an issue for bugs, questions or feature requests.

-Submit a pull request for improvements or experiments.
+- Submit a pull request for improvements or experiments.

+---

-📜 License
+## 📜 License

-MIT License – see the LICENSE file for details.
+MIT License – see the `LICENSE` file for details.